 La Sagrada Familia

-The most famous – yet unfinished – work by Antoni Gaudi is the incredible La Sagrada Familia.
-The iconic church is a highlight of a Barcelona 3 Days Itinerary.
+The most famous – and forever unfinished – work by Antoni Gaudi is the incredible La Sagrada Familia.
+The iconic church is a highlight of any Barcelona 3 Days Itinerary.

-Construction on the church began in 1882 – and Gaudi was named lead architect on the project in 1883.
-He aimed to blend both Gothic and Art Nouveau styles into the church design – which has resulted in a bewildering and enchanting art-form.
+Construction began in 1882 – and Gaudi was named lead architect on the project in 1883.
+He aimed to blend both Gothic and Art Nouveau styles into the design – which has resulted in a bewildering art-form.

 When Gaudi died in 1926, the church was not even halfway complete.
-Following Gaudi’s instructions and style, the building was set to finally be completed in 2026 (100 years after Gaudi’s death), but has now been further delayed.
-Buy Skip-the-Line Tour Tickets Now!
+Following Gaudi’s instructions and style, the building is set to finally be completed in 2026 (100 years after his death).
+Buy skip-the-line tour tickets.

-Combo Tickets: Entry to many of the above listed UNESCO Heritage Modernist sites can be combined into a single, cost-saving ticket.
-Guided Gaudi Tours are another excellent way to experience the sights.
-Find the best deals on tickets and read fellow traveler reviews on Viator!
+Combo Tickets: Entry to many of the above UNESCO Heritage Modernist sites can be combined into a single, cost-saving ticket.
+Guided Gaudi Tours are another excellent way to experience these sights.

 Evening in L’Eixample